ppb/pursuedpybear/docs/reference/assets.rst

 an asset is referenced, PPB starts reading and parsing it in a background thread.

+The data is kept in memory for the lifetime of the :py:class:`Asset`.
+When nothing is referencing it any more, the Python garbage collector will clean up the object and its data.

 General Asset Interface
 -----------------------

-All assets inherit from :py:class:`Asset`, as it provides essential connections with the background loading system.
+All assets inherit from :py:class:`Asset`.
+It handles the background loading system and the data logistics.

 .. autoclass:: ppb.assets.Asset
     :members: